mbechtel2/DeepPicar-v2/README.md

 <p align="center"><img src="https://github.com/mbechtel2/DeepPicar-v2/blob/master/images/DeepPicar_platform.jpg" width="480" height="480"/></p>

-DeepPicar is a low-cost autonomous vehicle platform that can be used for researching performance requirements for self-driving cars.
+DeepPicar is a low-cost autonomous RC car platform using a deep convolutional neural network (CNN).
+DeepPicar is a small scale replication of NVIDIA's real self-driving car called Dave-2, which drove on public roads using a CNN.
+DeepPicar uses the same CNN architecture of NVIDIA's Dave-2 and can drive itself in real-time locally on a Raspberry Pi 3.

 Some examples of the DeepPicar driving can be found at: https://photos.app.goo.gl/q40QFieD5iI9yXU42